NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 #### 1.2.1 Daughterboard (CM3) Overview
 The standard daughterboard supports the Compute Module 3, Compute Module 3+ and Lite Variants.

+While also compatible with the CM1 we recommend using the CM3 Lite or CM3+ / CM3 Lite for storage sizes.

 ##### 1.2.1.1 Layout Contents
 1. Daughterboard Connector - Connects to the Mainboard.